 Try to nab one of the designated one-hour parking spots next to the off-leash area, if you’re not staying too long, otherwise parking can be expensive in my experience.
 Afterwards, consider driving around the bay to enjoy a drink in the large dog-friendly beer garden of The Newport.

-While none of the many proper Northern Beaches is dog-friendly, there are some dog-friendly areas next to the lagoons behind the beaches.
+The Northern Beaches is also home to some dog-friendly areas next to the lagoons behind the beaches.
 The northernmost of these is at Curl Curl Lagoon.

 Head to the Flora and Ritchie Roberts Reserve on the southern side of Curl Curl Lagoon, where dogs are permitted off-leash and many dogs enjoy a swim in the lagoon.
 (Adam Street Reserve on the western side of Griffin Road also allows dogs off-leash and is adjacent to the lagoon, but lacks a sandy beach.)